Jones County, North Carolina

 Jones County is a county located in the U.S. state of North Carolina.
 As of the 2020 census, the population was 9,172, making it the fourth-least populous county in North Carolina.
 Its county seat is Trenton.
-Jones County is part of the New Bern, NC Metropolitan Statistical Area..
+Jones County is part of the New Bern, NC Micropolitan Statistical Area.

+There are only three incorporated towns in Jones County, Pollocksville, Trenton, and Maysville.
+Two major highways in the county include: US 17 which runs south to Jacksonville, and north to New Bern and US 70 which runs west to Kinston, and east to Morehead City.
+Additionally, NC Highway 58 runs from the Lenoir/Jones county line to Trenton, where it turns south towards Pollocksville, then shares the road shortly with US 17 to Maysville, then runs south to the Jones/Carteret County line near Peletier.

 History

+The area eventually encompassing Jones County was inhabited by Tuscarora Native Americans before the arrival of German and Swiss settlers in the early 1700s.
 The county was formed in 1779 from the southwestern part of Craven County.
-It was named for Willie Jones, a planter, slaveholder, Revolutionary leader and president of the North Carolina Committee of Safety during the war.
-He opposed state ratification of the United States Constitution and refused to vote on it at the Hillsborough Convention.
+It was named for Willie Jones, a planter, slaveholder, Revolutionary leader, and president of the North Carolina Committee of Safety during the war.
+He opposed state ratification of the United States Constitution and did not attend the Fayetteville Convention, which voted to ratified it.
+In 1784, the town of Trenton was made the county seat of government.

 The rural Low Country county was originally developed for plantations, which were dependent on the labor of enslaved African Americans.
 The county's has heavily relied on agriculture (mostly tobacco) and lumber from its nearby forest.

-In 2004, the county's population slightly rose above 10,000 in a census estimate but has since decreased to 9,172 in the 2020 Census count.
+In 2004, the county's population slightly rose above 10,000 in a census estimate but has since decreased to 9,172 in the 2020 census.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 473.72 sqmi, of which 471.39 sqmi is land and 2.33 sqmi (0.5%) is water.
+According to the U.S. Census Bureau, the county has a total area of 473.72 sqmi, of which 471.39 sqmi is land and 2.33 sqmi (0.49%) is water.
+The county is dominated by farmland and swamps.